The Complete SDVOSB Certification Guide

 If you speak with a government official, however, please refer to the SDVOSB process as a “registration” and “verification” process to avoid confusion.

-Regardless of what you call the process, you can only refer to your company as a “SDVOSB” for the purposes of federal contracting after you are formally approved by the U.S. Department of Veterans Affairs (VA) Center for Veterans Enterprise (CVE).
+Regardless of what you call the process, you can only refer to your company as a “SDVOSB” for the purposes of VA contracting after you are formally approved by the U.S. Department of Veterans Affairs (VA) Center for Veterans Enterprise (CVE).

 Although you do not receive a paper SDVOSB certificate from the VA to hang on your wall, the registration process and approval letter from the CVE will certify that your SDVOSB is formally approved by the federal government for federal contracting purposes.